Nurse Practitioner Program Overview

 Learn Where You Live.
 Web-based classes allow students to participate and actively engage in learning from their home community.

 Flexibility.
 Full and part-time study options.
-Students studying full-time can complete the program in 20 months and students studying part-time over 3 years.
+Students studying full-time can complete the program in two years and students studying part-time over three years.

 Quality & Relevance.
 The program begins with foundational classes in advanced practice nursing, followed by clinical practice in the second half of the program, providing opportunity for students to apply, refine and consolidate knowledge.

 Clinical Experiences That Help Launch Your Career.
 Clinical placements in a variety of primary care settings across the province and country, supervised by experienced faculty and preceptors.
-These clinical placements provide opportunity for students to participate in interprofessional learning, develop essential Nurse Practitioner competencies and network with other health care providers.
+These clinical placements provide opportunity for students to develop essential nurse practitioner entry level competencies, participate in interprofessional learning, and network with other health care providers.